 1. Download & Install Optional Driver Updates

-If the computer is going through problems or certain devices are not working as expected, installing optional driver updates might help in fixing the issue.
+As mentioned above, the “Optional Driver” updates are only notified to users and not automatically installed by Windows.
+Hence, if the computer is going through problems or certain devices are not working as expected, installing optional driver updates might help in fixing the issue.

 1. Press Win + I keys to open Settings.